kubestash/apimachinery/README.md

 To receive product announcements, follow us on [Twitter](https://twitter.com/KubeStash).

-If you have found a bug with Stash or want to request new features, please [file an issue](https://github.com/kubestash/project/issues/new).
+If you have found a bug with KubeStash or want to request new features, please [file an issue](https://github.com/kubestash/project/issues/new).